Do you want to learn a new language?

-Do you remember when in primary school, teachers were reading a text and you had to write along and put the punctuation marks on the correct places in a sentence?
+Do you remember when in primary school, teachers were reading a text, and you had to write along and put the punctuation marks in the correct places in a sentence?
 That’s also possible in Italian in the dictation section.

 Dictation is the no-show, audio-only version of Typing.

 A box is provided where you’re expected to type the recorded sentence.
 Based on what I hear, I think the sentences used are the same in both sections.

 After this follows the ´choice´ section, which is useless as far as I can tell, you see a short sentence written in IPA (International Phonetic Alphabet) and you have to match it to the Italian version.

 I didn’t really see a use for this feature, and I’m sure the vast majority of people won’t either.